-The Inspector Lynley Mysteries was a BBC television series that ran from 2001—2007, centred around the aristocratic Detective Inspector Thomas "Tommy" Lynley, 8th Earl of Asherton (Nathaniel Parker), and his working-class partner, Detective Sergeant Barbara Havers (Sharon Small), both of Scotland Yard.
-The first eleven episodes were based on novels by the American author Elizabeth George, though the author's plots and characters were often significantly altered.
+The Inspector Lynley Mysteries was a BBC series that ran from 2001—2007, starring Nathaniel Parker as aristocratic Detective Inspector Thomas "Tommy" Lynley, 8th Earl of Asherton, and Sharon Small as his working-class partner, Detective Sergeant Barbara Havers, both of Scotland Yard.
+The first eleven episodes were based on novels by the American author Elizabeth George, though the author's plots and characters were often significantly altered, and the show went its own way from that point on.
 Most, if not all, fans consider the television show to take place in an Alternate Continuity from the books.George is one of only two American writersnote the other is Tony Hillerman whose novels have been adapted for PBS' MYSTERY!The intrigue of the show came almost entirely from watching the lead characters navigate the inevitable clashes of personality, gender, class, and opinion that arose from their radically differing backgrounds.
 Over time, Lynley and Havers discovered that their differences complemented each other more thoroughly than either of them could have expected.
 Moreover, they found numerous unexpected similarities, including a mutual devotion to justice, distrust of the higher-ups, and tendency toscrew the rules in favour of doing what's right.
 While they remained two very different people, the bond that developed between them changed them both for the better and created a partnership more enduring and effective than anyone could have ever predicted.If you're looking for tropes specific to the lead characters, please see the character sheet.
-And for tropes specific to individual episodes, check out the Episodes List below, but beware spoilers!
+And for tropes specific to individual episodes, check out the episode recaps here, but beware spoilers!

 In the novel series, Barbara Havers is described as short, ugly, overweight and poorly dressed.
 Sharon Small, who plays Havers, is short.